MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 ## Restrict Bluetooth usage to passkeys in Authenticator

 Some organizations restrict Bluetooth usage, which includes the use of passkeys.
-In such cases, organizations can allow passkeys by permitting Bluetooth pairing exclusively with passkey-enabled FIDO2 authenticators. for more information about how to configure Bluetooth usage only for passkeys, see [Passkeys in Bluetooth-restricted environments](https://review.learn.microsoft.com/en-us/windows/security/identity-protection/passkeys/?branch=pr-en-us-10051&tabs=windows#passkeys-in-bluetooth-restricted-environments).
+In such cases, organizations can allow passkeys by permitting Bluetooth pairing exclusively with passkey-enabled FIDO2 authenticators.
+For more information about how to configure Bluetooth usage only for passkeys, see [Passkeys in Bluetooth-restricted environments](https://review.learn.microsoft.com/en-us/windows/security/identity-protection/passkeys/?branch=pr-en-us-10051&tabs=windows#passkeys-in-bluetooth-restricted-environments).

 ## Next steps